ironkayman/RebisTheory/rebis_theory.md

 There are 2 instances of such application of ritual circles is seen across Clockworks.

-During the events of [return of the Legion of Ur](https://wiki.spiralknights.com/The_Return_of_Ur), devilites utilized ritual circles to summon banished to the Underworld trojans. (`devilites are attempting to summon a legion of powerful trojan warriors.
-Based on intel from a devilite internal memo, the trojans are known as the 'Legion or Ur' ... the memo indicated that the Legion of Ur was sealed away in the Underworld and that an alternative approach would be required for bringing them back` - [The Return of Ur](https://wiki.spiralknights.com/The_Return_of_Ur)).
+During the events of [return of the Legion of Ur](https://wiki.spiralknights.com/The_Return_of_Ur), devilites utilized ritual circles to summon banished to the Underworld trojans: `devilites are attempting to summon a legion of powerful trojan warriors.
+Based on intel from a devilite internal memo, the trojans are known as the 'Legion or Ur' ... the memo indicated that the Legion of Ur was sealed away in the Underworld and that an alternative approach would be required for bringing them back` ([The Return of Ur](https://wiki.spiralknights.com/The_Return_of_Ur)).

 Here the alternative approach devilites had spoken of, is implied to be used during mission's events, that of ritual circles.
 Then this must mean that an original approach should exist.
 Notably, from the same memo it is likely that whatever original approach was, it does not work for sealed in Underworld entities.

 We believe that the original approach implied to exist, is the technology of grim gates.
 Considering that devilites use the ritual circle method on Cradle, and are considered stranded (`data collected from fiendish cities seems to indicate that they are now stranded on Cradle, much like us` - [Weight of Darkness](https://wiki.spiralknights.com/Weight_of_Darkness)), then there should be a reason why they did not use the gates, as it is the only other technology directly related to devilites.
-We will analyze grim gates shortly.

-Then, this would also mean that underlying grim gates technology, paired with relation to tortodrones is one of if not the first instance of Underworld presenting itself to known material realm.
+The underlying grim gates technology, paired with relation to tortodrones is one of, if not the first, instances of Underworld presenting itself to known material realm.

-So, for trojans, the solution was to utilize known sigils and draw ritual circles, pulling trojans from Underworld, as implied by depths' names and internal design:
+For trojans, the solution was to utilize known sigils and draw ritual circles, pulling trojans from Underworld, as implied by depths' names and internal design:

-- [Plazamonium](https://wiki.spiralknights.com/Dark_City/Plazamonium) is referred in the [mission](https://wiki.spiralknights.com/The_Return_of_Ur) as the `Summoning Circle` ([The Return of Ur](https://wiki.spiralknights.com/The_Return_of_Ur))
+- Depth of [Plazamonium](https://wiki.spiralknights.com/Dark_City/Plazamonium) is referred in the [mission](https://wiki.spiralknights.com/The_Return_of_Ur) as the `Summoning Circle` ([The Return of Ur](https://wiki.spiralknights.com/The_Return_of_Ur)).
-- In that context Dimensional Shift may be identified as an area of dark cities surrounding the ritual site.
+- In that context `Dimensional Shift` ([The Return of Ur](https://wiki.spiralknights.com/The_Return_of_Ur)) may be identified as an area of dark cities surrounding the ritual site, and it is affected by something.
-- Also it is notable that a specific [scenario room](https://wiki.spiralknights.com/File:Scenario_Room-DevilishDrudgery_1.png) which has a particularly large ritual site composed of 6 smaller ritual circles.
-The information module near the site states: `5 Ways to Appease your Pit Boss` ([Scenario Room](https://wiki.spiralknights.com/Scenario_room)), this might reveal more about internal corporate structure of Undercorp.
+- A specific [scenario room](https://wiki.spiralknights.com/File:Scenario_Room-DevilishDrudgery_1.png) has a particularly large ritual site composed of 6 smaller ritual circles.

+    The information module near the site states: `5 Ways to Appease your Pit Boss` ([Scenario Room](https://wiki.spiralknights.com/Scenario_room)), this might reveal more about internal corporate structure of Undercorp - that of unfamiliar utilized as mundane, - the _urban, corporate setting of devilites' dark cities is combined with the theme of mundane occult_.

 To affirm potential role as a summoning mechanism, connecting Underworld and material realm, there is one single direct evidence of those rituals circles seen as capable of bringing entities to material realm.
 Although there is a notion of ritual circles utilizing different minerals, we won't currently consider it in order to emphasize the patterns themselves, connected to devilites, yet minerals may play a role in the exact laws of rituals.

-In the Moorcroft Manor, black kat Margrel of the Kat tribe is summoned through the process of applying incantation from the [book of dark rituals](https://wiki.spiralknights.com/Book_of_Dark_Rituals) to the [ritual circle](https://wiki.spiralknights.com/File:Konjuring_Kat-Overworld.png).
+In the Moorcroft Manor, black kat Margrel of the Kat tribe is summoned through the process of applying incantation from the [Book of Dark Rituals](https://wiki.spiralknights.com/Book_of_Dark_Rituals) to the [ritual circle](https://wiki.spiralknights.com/File:Konjuring_Kat-Overworld.png).

 The summoning of Margrel is characterized by a formation of a dark-pink maelstrom enveloping the space below the manor.
 The maelstrom itself is extremely similar to one later observed across the grim gates, once their open portal is destroyed at the end of devilite onslaught, with a blue-purple core.
 We will look into the grim gates, as technology, soon enough.
 But, as of currently, it seems likely that in general, by the pattern of the ritual circle itself, entities can be brought in, and combined with the analysis of grim gates, the location in question is the Underworld.
-This seems as a strong argument to the original method devilites were summoned, although presence of their sigils then is likely anachronistic.
+This seems as a strong argument to the original method devilites were summoned.

 A particularly large logical leap we had to take here, but one proposing a solution of how devilites entered material realm, is that tortomega being the ones who summoned devilites originally to a planet preceding Cradle though application of similar magic to one used with fiendish ritual circles, while located in the ancient grove of the Wildwoods.
-We don't know weather the white circles were devised after devilites arriving, or prior to it, as the sigils do belong to fiends and used by them.
+In this proposal we consider white circles being devised after devilites' arrival, as the sigils do seem to belong to fiends.

+The reasoning behind the ide of devilites arriving somewhere in the woods will be covered throughout the proposal itself, as we delve into specifics, but the gist of it is based around 2 major elements: [tortdrones' design](#construction-of-tortodrones) and [existence of Snarbolax](#snarbolax), with an addition of Shadow Gloaming Wildwoods' [miasma](#miasma).
+The latter exists largely on its own, and will be covered in the [analysis of Shadow Lairs](#analysis-of-shadow-lairs) themselves.

-But, considering that the dragons were likely a unique species in our thought framework, discovery of Underworld through their means, - dragon scales, - would seem plausible.
-To conclude, we propose that tortomega managed to summon devilites of Undercorp though a more rudimentary approach, that of ritual circles, albeit not the exact iteration seen in modern Clockworks and dark cities.
+But, considering that the dragons were likely a unique species in our thought framework, discovery of Underworld through their means, - through relation to dragons and inheritance of their abilities, - in case of tortomega, of potentially rage or frenzy.
+The latter could be more plausible, if we take [fiendish statues'](#fiendish-statues) depiction of tortomega as-is, rather than an interpretation.

+To conclude, we propose that __tortomega had summoned devilites of Undercorp into material realm__ through a more rudimentary approach of either _ritual circles_ or of their _semi-magical nature as descendants of shadow or rage dragons_.

 #### Undercorp's Initial Advancements